Consensys/aragon-daotemplates-audit-report-2019-08/README.md

 _transferRootPermissionsFromTemplateAndFinalizeDAO(dao, boardVoting, shareVoting);
 ```

-The `Kernel.APP_MANAGER` permissions allow the grantee to install new applications or upgrade existing ones. `BOARD` might use the upgrading functionality to upgrade existing applications and therefore work around limitations where the `BOARD` would actually require a passing vote from the shareholders.
+The `Kernel.APP_MANAGER` permissions allow the grantee to install new applications or upgrade existing ones.
+The board might use the upgrading functionality to upgrade existing applications and therefore work around limitations where the board would actually require a passing vote from the shareholders.

 #### Remediation

-`Kernel.APP_MANAGER` should be assigned to `VOTING_SHARE` to force `BOARD` members to go through a `SHARE` voting when managing applications.
-The assumption is that this allows shareholders to block potentially malicious behavior where the `BOARD` tries to undermine the shareholder trust relationship.
+`Kernel.APP_MANAGER` should be assigned to `Voting_SHARE` to force boardmembers to go through a vote in `Voting_SHARE` when managing applications.
+The assumption is that this allows shareholders to block potentially malicious behavior when the board tries to undermine the shareholder trust relationship.

 ---------------------